understrap/understrap-child/README.md

 It shares with the parent theme all PHP files and adds its own functions.php on top of the UnderStrap parent themes functions.php.

 IT DID NOT LOAD THE PARENT THEMES CSS FILE(S)!
-Instead it uses the UnderStrap Parent Theme as dependency via Bower and compiles its own CSS file from it.
+Instead it uses the UnderStrap Parent Theme as dependency via npm and compiles its own CSS file from it.

 Uses the Enqueue method the load and sort the CSS file the right way instead of the old @import method.